Charlie Moore (television personality): Front Row

-Other Projects
+Other projects

 Moore created his own line of seasonings in 2012.
 The spices include 11 different flavors.
-Moore’s favorite blend is Lemon Pepper.
+Moore's favorite blend is Lemon Pepper.
 The spices are available on his website.

 Moore teamed up with American Tackle Company, located in central Florida.
 Together they created a Charlie Moore Mad Fisherman line of rods and reels.
 The name of the rods is Mad Fish Stixx.

 In 2004, Moore began work on the show Beat Charlie Moore.
 The show aired for 8 seasons on ESPN from 2004 until 2010.
 In 2004–2005, Moore worked on a show called Roughing It for the NESN Network, which aired for one season.
 He also presented the show Charlie Moore TV, which aired for 2 seasons on the WFN Network.
 Moore also worked on a sitcom in 2008 for the Fox Network.

-Personal
+Personal life

 Moore is from Lynnfield, Massachusetts.
 He attended Beverly High School for two years and is a graduate of Lynnfield High School.
-Moore met his wife Angela (Latini) Moore at a CVS Pharmacy in Beverly, Massachusetts in 1988.
-Charlie and Angela were married September 1, 1991.
-Moore is the fourth of five children born to Daniel D. Moore and Helen (Varfis) Moore.
-His siblings are Daniel Moore, David Moore (deceased), Christopher Moore and Julianna Moore.
+Moore met his wife at a CVS Pharmacy in Beverly, Massachusetts in 1988; they married September 1, 1991.